 Four sections - four is a sacred number among many tribal people.
 Four directions, four cycles of life, four seasons, four winds and four quarters of the moon.

 EAST - Beginning in the east, can represent a new beginning or the sunrise.
 The season is spring, everything is just starting to come alive, to bud or grow, the trees, the grass, and the flowers.
 The stage of life is infancy.
 The element is Earth, which was the first creation.
 The color is yellow.
-The sacred medicine for the east is tobacco and the human aspect is keeping a healthy mind.
+The sacred medicine for the east is tobacco and the human aspect is keeping a healthy spiritual well being.

 SOUTH - represents the day cycle and everything that comes from this direction is warm, thus the season is summer.
 The life stage is youth.
 The element for the south is air, because we all need air to breathe, the vegetation to grow.
 The color is red.
 In the emotional health section is how aware are we of our emotions – identify feelings, healthy ways to express these feelings, not being afraid to seek help.
 The sacred medicine for the south is cedar.